 These are not easy times.
 I am deeply concerned for the well-being of my family and community.
-Grief is an issue.
-So is hypervigilance and the stress of maintaining that.
+Grief is an issue, and so is hypervigilance (plus the energy of maintaining said hypervigilance).
 Trying hard to revel in the extra time with my children and let tomorrow worry about itself.
-Lower my expectations for myself, and shake off the myth of productivity as the barometer of my highest worth.
+Every day I’m recommitting to lowering my expectations for myself, trying to shake off the myth of productivity as the barometer of my highest worth.

 Calming herbs for the nervous system are perfect for stress and anxiety.
 Taking the edge off anxiety can make a really big difference in your ability to enjoy the moment you are living.
 This sounds obvious but it needs to be said: enjoying your human animal life is central to feeling good in your body.

 Some of my favorite nervines for a dull roar of background anxiety are lemon balm, rose, tulsi, ashwagandha, borage, and milky oats.
 These herbs are helpful in instilling a sense of calm and decreasing emotional reactivity.
-They can be taken daily or just when you need them, a dropperful of tincture/syrup/oxymel or a cup of tea morning and night.
+They tend to work better if taken daily, but also work if taken only when you need them, a dropperful of tincture/syrup/oxymel or a cup of tea morning and night.

 In high-stress moments, the herbs above are helpful at a higher dose like 2 dropperfuls.
 You can add stronger nervines like hops, skullcap, passionflower, or hemp (CBD) in small amounts, like 5 drops (too much might make you sleepy).

 For feelings of panic, strong nervines at small doses (up to 10 drops) can be helpful.
 These include kava kava, pedicularis, pasqueflower, cannabis and hops.

 Anxiety that strikes at night can be helped by a diluted dropper of hops, skullcap, passionflower, linden, or catnip.